synthesized-io/tdk-on-gcp/README.md

 #### Creating a Google Kubernetes Engine (GKE) cluster

 Create a new cluster from the command line.
-Please note that the BigQuery scope is required.
 You can change values of the properties CLUSTER and ZONE.

 ```shell
 export CLUSTER=tdk-cluster